 Brockton is a larger medium-sized city located in the state of Massachusetts.
 With a population of 95,314 people and 21 constituent neighborhoods, Brockton is the seventh largest community in Massachusetts.
-Brockton has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+Much of the housing stock in Brockton was built prior to World War II, making it one of the older and more historic cities in the country.

-Brockton is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Brockton is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Brockton is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Brockton who work in office and administrative support (14.39%), sales jobs (10.81%), and healthcare suport services (6.70%).
+There are especially a lot of people living in Brockton who work in office and administrative support (14.49%), sales jobs (10.15%), and healthcare suport services (7.21%).

 Although the majority of commuting trips in the city are by private automobile, Brockton is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the bus helps to get to and from their jobs every morning, which benefits everyone in the Brockton area by reducing both traffic and air pollution.

 Brockton is an extremely ethnically-diverse city.
 The people who call Brockton home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Brockton residents report their race to be White, followed by Black or African-American.
 Brockton also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 10.02% of the city’s residents.
-Important ancestries of people in Brockton include Cape Verdean, Haitian, Italian, and English.
+People of Hispanic or Latino origin account for 10.33% of the city’s residents.
+Important ancestries of people in Brockton include Irish, Haitian, Italian, and English.

 The most common language spoken in Brockton is English.
 Other important languages spoken here include Portuguese and French Creole.